-The DCR Central Office is located in Richmond and just recently relocated the State Parks' customer service reservation team to the central location.
+The DCR Central Office is located in Richmond and includes the State Parks' customer service reservation team.
 The agency maintains multiple field offices throughout the Commonwealth for Natural Heritage, and the Soil and Water and Dam Safety/Floodplain Management programs.
 DCR housing is provided as a requirement of employment for conservation officers and other key staff in order to provide constant public safety and security throughout the Virginia State Park system.
 In addition, the agency is responsible for the development and management of facilities and infrastructure in the State Park and Natural Area Preserve systems.
 Providing and maintaining adequate funding is necessary for DCR to properly maintain and address an aging infrastructure and address ongoing facility development and expansion.